7 Keys to Successful Co-Parenting

 3. Create Consistent Routines

-Establish clear schedules for custody time, visitation, and communication.
-Consistency helps children feel secure and reduces confusion.
+Establish clear parenting-time schedules, exchange expectations, and communication routines.
+Consistency can help children feel more secure and reduce confusion.

 4. Never Disparage the Other Parent